Anomalies, Representations, and Self-Supervision: Results

 \subsection{The effect of representation dimension}

 With CLR we can project our raw data from $\mathcal{D}$ to a representation of any dimension we like.
 We would expect that the larger the representation dimension the more information that can be encoded in the space.
 However we also expect that this would plateau or even peak at some point, and this what we want to investigate here.
 For this we use just $\loss_{\text{AnomCLR}}^+$ , however we expect the results with $\loss_{\text{AnomCLR}}$ to be similar.
-Here we also obtain the error estimate from just 2 runs due to the computational cost of the scan.
+Here we also obtain the error estimate from a combination of five CLR models and three AutoEncoders trained on each.

 In \cref{fig:dim-scan} we see that increasing the representation dimension certainly improves the performance of the anomaly detection, at least up until a certain point.
-The $A$, $h^0$, and $LQ$ signals all appear to achieve peak performance somewhere between dimensions $120$ and $200$, while the $h^+$ signals performance increases right up until $400$.
+The $A$ signal appears to achieve peak performance somewhere between dimensions $120$ and $200$, while the other signals performances all increase and/or plateau right up until $400$.
 There is no fundamental limitation related to the representation size which we would expect to cause a degradation at larger dimensions, however there are two points we should keep in mind here.
-The first is simple, these means and variances are calculated with only two runs, so more runs might present a clearer picture.
+The first is simple, these means and variances are calculated with a total of fifteen runs (five CLR models each with three AutoEncoders), so more runs might present a clearer picture.
 The second point is that we have not optimised the AutoEncoder architecture or hyper-parameters as the representation size increases.
 While it is beyond the scope of this paper, it is possible that an independent hyper-parameter optimisation for each representation dimension would improve these results, particularly at larger dimensions.
 What these results show is that there is a clear tendancy for the results to improve as we increase from dimensions of $\sim4$ to $\sim100$, as we would naturally expect.